rileytestut/swift-evolution/proposals/NNNN-factory-initializers.md

 ## Introduction

-This proposal seeks to add an additional type of initializer to the Swift language, a factory initializer, to compliment the existing required and convenience initializers.
+This proposal seeks to add an additional type of initializer to the Swift language, a factory initializer, to complement the existing required and convenience initializers.
 Unlike these other initializers, a factory initializer will allow for returning an instance of a type directly that either conforms to or is a subtype of the type declaring the factory initializer.

 Swift-evolution thread: [[Proposal] Factory Initializers](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151214/003192.html)